 I Am NOT a Chair by Ross Burach

-Poor giraffe!
+Poor Giraffe!
 All the other animals think he’s a chair — no matter what he does.
-He even tries to tells the hungry lion sitting on him (because he has to pee!) but the lion is so scared to hear a talking chair that he runs away.
-Will giraffe ever get the others to see him as an animal?
-The light-hearted and silly humor will keep your age 3 kids giggling.
+He even tries to tell the hungry lion sitting on him (because he has to pee!) but the lion is so scared to hear a talking chair that he runs away.
+Will the giraffe ever get the others to see him as an animal?
+The light-hearted and silly humor will keep your preschool-age kids giggling.

 Ten Apples Up On Top! by Dr. Seuss, illustrated by Roy McKie